Trailing Drawdown vs End-of-Day Drawdown: The Complete Prop Trader's Guide

 Trailing intraday style (typically evaluation phase)

-- Punishing: gives back of a winner can move you closer to the line
+- Punishing: giving back a winner can move you closer to the line

 - Demands proactive risk management, not reactive